nanda-rani/VIR-Framework/README.md

 The real experiment partitions all 1,998 adjudicated gold records once into stratified training, validation, and held-out test sets (70/15/15).
 Validation controls early stopping and threshold selection.
-The test partition is evaluated once and supplies the Human-AI results; there is no separate 500-record agreement set.
+The test partition is evaluated once and supplies the Human-AI results.
 Pre-adjudication human-human agreement remains a distinct analysis based on the annotators' independent labels.

 ## Model training, validation, and testing